Prayers, terror and a race to escape as wildfire bore down on Hawaiian town

 By Jorge Garcia and Sandra Stojanovic

-OLOWALU, Hawaii (Reuters) -Yadira Ulloa was pumping gas near the apartment building where she lived on the western side of Maui when the winds kicked up, blowing shingles off the roof and propelling the wildfire that would soon incinerate her town of Lahaina.
+OLOWALU, Hawaii (Reuters) - Yadira Ulloa was pumping gas near the apartment building where she lived on the western side of Maui when the winds kicked up, blowing shingles off the roof and propelling the wildfire that would soon incinerate her town of Lahaina.

 The winds from a distant hurricane were so fierce they shook her car, and as the fire approached, Ulloa began to pray.
 Her teen daughter, she realized, was alone in their apartment.